Serious family problems

 - In serious family situations, for example:

-- when you need an immediate court order to ensure you or your children's safety and security,
+- when you need an immediate court order to ensure your or your children's safety and security;

-- when you have guardianship or custody of your children and the other parent has contact or access, but he or she has unlawfully held your children and not allowed you to carry out your guardianship or custody responsibilities.
+- when you have guardianship or custody of your children and the other parent has contact or access, but they has unlawfully held your children and not allowed you to carry out your guardianship or custody responsibilities.

 - In other situations, depending on available funding, your circumstances, and based on a merit test, including: